-A faculty member is assigned as provisional advisor to each incoming student until a permanent faculty advisor is selected in the second year.
+Two faculty members are assigned as provisional advisors to each incoming student until a permanent faculty advisor is selected in the second year.
 The Faculty Advisor and the Director of Graduate Studies assist students with planning their program of study.
 Students are expected to meet with their faculty advisor at least once a quarter, usually at the beginning of the quarter to have their enrollment plan approved.
 The Graduate Student Affairs Officer provides assistance with policy and procedure.